kush-shah05/kush-shah05/README.md

 # Welcome to Kush Shah's GitHub! 👋

-Hi, I'm **Kush Shah**, a passionate Front-End Developer and Full-Stack Web Developer based in **Canada**.
+Hi, I'm **Kush Shah**, a passionate DevOps engineer and Cloud enthusiast based in **Canada**.
 I have a Master’s degree in Computer Engineering from Carleton University, and I'm actively pursuing exciting opportunities in software development, cloud engineering, and DevOps.

 ### 🚀 What I'm Working On:
 - 🌐 **Coffee Shop Website**: A modern web application using React.js for the front end, NestJS for the backend, and PostgreSQL for the database.